lazywei/ruby-bench-docker/README.md

 - docker

-## Run
+## Run ruby benchmarks with latest ruby.

+- `./runner_ruby_bench.sh`

+### Or you can run it by yourself

+- `docker run -it --rm lazywei/rb_bench_ruby_bench`

+## Build docker images

+If you don't want to use the images provided on docker index, you can build it from scratch:

-- `sh build.sh`
+- `./build.sh`

 ## What this script does

 - Pull ubuntu 13.10 image from docker index
-- Install build tools, git and executable ruby
+- Install build tools, git and executable ruby by rbenv
-- Clone latest ruby (branch: trunk) to `/ruby`
-- Configure and make
+- Run ruby benchmarks for 5 times and give measured time